Ph.D. - MS - Undergraduate

 Robson Fricks completed his senior design project in Spring of 2008 entitled "Design and build an analog audio mixer".
 His partners were Fullon Delco, Ali Hussain, and Michael Vu.

 James G. Fung graduate with a B.S.E.E. degree in August of 2002.
 During the Summer 20002 semester, he completed his senior project entitled Kalman filter to estimate inertial navigation system error using crossfixes.
-He is currently a graduate ECE student at UT Austin.
+He attended graduate school at UC Berkeley.

 Ricardo Garcia completed three different projects.
 The first project was a real-time acoustic data modem using a PC, LabVIEW, a speaker, and a microphone from Fall 2004 to and Fall 2005.
 The second project was real-time pitch correction for singing in Spring and Fall of 2006.
 The third project was the design and implementation of ADSL board interfaces in Spring 2007.
 He worked alone on the first two projects, and worked with Alvin Leung on the third project.
 In Fall of 2007, he plans to enroll as a graduate student at the University of California, Berkeley.